 9. Interactive exercises

-Interactive exercises are a way of keeping your guests involved.
+Interactive exercises are a way of keeping your guests involved and engaged during your virtual event marketing efforts.
 These could be as simple as getting the participants to stand up or asking them to raise their hands.
-Not only do these exercises help break the ice but also make guests feel more involved in the discussion.
+Not only do these exercises help break the ice, but they also make guests feel more involved in the discussion.

 Often, these virtual events fall within the workday or right after office hours, and interactive exercises could be just what a guest needs to rejuvenate and get ready for a hearty discussion.
 Research has also shown that the simple act of stretching can significantly affect your mental health as it helps relieve stress and fatigue by increasing serotonin levels.

 We all value long-term relationships, and knowledge-sharing events are the perfect way to build a strong network.
-Once the discussion closes, gifts such as wine, coffee or chocolates can be sent out to each participant to express gratitude for their attendance.
+Once your virtual event marketing closes, gifts such as wine, coffee or chocolates can be sent out to each participant to express gratitude for their attendance.
 These gifts may be small, but they go a long way in making a guest feel valued.
 All gifts should be sent 2-3 days after the event and include a personalised thank-you message.

 Ortus events are typically hosted over a three-course meal or online.
 If you’re interested in experiencing knowledge-sharing discussions with The Ortus Club, feel free to contact them at email@example.com.